+Numbering

+Voids exist in the ICC numbering sequence because sections were previously tied to NERC Standards.
+As NERC retires its INT Standards and WECC retires or reorganizes its associated documents, numbering voids were created.
+These voids do not represent missing INT-CRTs.

 Disclaimer

 WECC receives data used in its analyses from a wide variety of sources.
 WECC strives to source its data from reliable entities and undertakes reasonable efforts to validate the accuracy of the data used.
 WECC believes the data contained herein and used in its analyses is accurate and reliable.
 However, WECC disclaims any and all representations, guarantees, warranties, and liability for the information contained herein and any use thereof.
 Persons who use and rely on the information contained herein do so at their own risk.